xin-wang-kr/Adaptive-Voter-Model-Opinion-Dynamics/codes/README.md

-Our project on adaptive voter model experienced many trials.
+My project on adaptive voter model experienced many trials.
 It can be summarized to 3 stages:
 1. Political-opinion-voter-model.py: Simple voter model.
 The results always converge to one state.